ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 ### Dynamic Object Crossing
-This is similar to 'StationaryObjectCrossing', but with the difference that the Container is a running human, who suddenly drives into the way of the ego vehicle, which has to stop accordingly.
+This is similar to 'StationaryObjectCrossing', but with the difference that the container is a running human, who suddenly drives into the way of the ego vehicle, which has to stop accordingly.
 After some time, the human will clear the road, such that the ego vehicle can continue driving.
 The 9 possible scenarios are:
 ```